palantir/foundry-platform-python/docs/v2/MediaSets/MediaSet.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# MediaSetRid | The RID of the media set.
+# RID | The RID of the media set.
 media_set_rid = None
-# MediaItemRid | The RID of the media item.
+# RID | The RID of the media item.
 media_item_rid = None
 # Optional[PreviewMode] | A boolean flag that, when set to true, enables the use of beta features in preview mode.
 preview = None